turboladen/ror_class/d10/0_intro.md

 # Today's Goals

 1. Learn more about dealing with models.
-+ Learn more about dealing with controllers.
++ Learn more about dealing with controllers and routing.
 + Learn more about dealing with views.
++ Learn more about some other odds and ends.
 + Spend time working on final project.

-!SLIDE
-# Itinerary

-* More on models
-    * Migrations
-    * Seeds
-    * ActiveRecord Querying

 !SLIDE questions center
 # Questions?